deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 *—Ava ♥*

 Adam was smiling as he folded the letter up.
-“Good letter.”
+"Good letter."

-“She ain’t here, bro.
-You’re talking to yourself again.”
+"She ain’t here, bro.
+You’re talking to yourself again."
 Baseball grinned at him.

-“Beats your company.”
+"Beats your company."
 Adam retorted, grinning back.

-“Only company your midget ass gets is my belt buckle anyways, so that ain’t that surprising.”
+"Only company your midget ass gets is my belt buckle anyways, so that ain’t that surprising."

-“Hey that was almost witty.
-Must be ‘cause you sat down, I *know* your brain doesn’t get enough oxygen at ten thousand fucking feet when you stand up.”
+"Hey that was almost witty.
+Must be 'cause you sat down, I *know* your brain doesn’t get enough oxygen at ten thousand fucking feet when you stand up."

 Burgess beamed and stuck out a fist.
-“Motherfucker.”
+"Motherfucker."

 Adam completed the fist pound.
-“Asshole.”
+"Asshole."

 They were interrupted by the MTL, who entered the barracks and announced a briefing and lecture in ten minutes.

-“What now?”
+"What now?"
 Baseball wondered aloud.

 They found out when they settled into their seats in the lecture hall six minutes later.
-There was the usual rigmarole of standing when the presenting officer—a Lieutenant with the surname “Reed” on his chest—entered.
+There was the usual rigmarole of standing when the presenting officer—a Lieutenant with the surname "Reed" on his chest—entered.

-“Be seated.” he ordered, and six backsides met chair.
+"Be seated." he ordered, and six backsides met chair.
 There was a minute or two of patient waiting while he entered his login and password and called up some files.

-“This is a confidential, code-word SACRED STRANGER briefing.
-You will not share this material with anyone not possessing need-to-know for SACRED STRANGER.”
+"This is a confidential, code-word SACRED STRANGER briefing.
+You will not share this material with anyone not possessing need-to-know for SACRED STRANGER."
 Reed began.
-“Is that understood?”
+"Is that understood?"

-There was a chorus of “Yes sir.”
+There was a chorus of "Yes sir."

-“Good.”
+"Good."

-Reed loaded up a presentation slide and Adam groaned inwardly. ‘*Death by Powerpoint*’ was a running military gag that he had so far been blessed to suffer only mildly from.
+Reed loaded up a presentation slide and Adam groaned inwardly. '*Death by Powerpoint*’ was a running military gag that he had so far been blessed to suffer only mildly from.
 He hoped that streak of good fortune would continue.

-“Seven months ago,” Reed stated, lingering on the first slide, “The British Royal Navy’s two captured and refitted alien starships engaged in a skirmish with the Hunter blockade around Cimbrean.
+"Seven months ago," Reed stated, lingering on the first slide, "The British Royal Navy’s two captured and refitted alien starships engaged in a skirmish with the Hunter blockade around Cimbrean.
 They acquitted themselves well in the battle, which was fought to rescue the crew of a refugee freighter who had unwittingly blundered into the Hunter fleet.
-You should all be familiar with the Hunters, if anybody here requires a refresher, raise your hand.”
+You should all be familiar with the Hunters, if anybody here requires a refresher, raise your hand."

 Nobody did.

 Reed gave a shallow, satisfied nod and continued.
-“During the battle, a Special Boat Service team led by one Captain Owen Powell boarded the freighter and extracted its surviving crew.
-The operation was a resounding success, but Captain Powell and the commanding officers of HMS *Myrmidon* and HMS *Caledonia* recommended to the Ministry of Defence that a review be conducted into the requirements and viability of a dedicated force of spaceborne special operators capable of extravehicular activity, or EVA.”
+"During the battle, a Special Boat Service team led by one Captain Owen Powell boarded the freighter and extracted its surviving crew.
+The operation was a resounding success, but Captain Powell and the commanding officers of HMS *Myrmidon* and HMS *Caledonia* recommended to the Ministry of Defence that a review be conducted into the requirements and viability of a dedicated force of spaceborne special operators capable of extravehicular activity, or EVA."

-“That review was shared with the Department of Defence and the Pentagon and the result is that we are now founding an international joint unit, provisionally known as the Spaceborne Operators Regiment, or SOR.”
+"That review was shared with the Department of Defence and the Pentagon and the result is that we are now founding an international joint unit, provisionally known as the Spaceborne Operators Regiment, or SOR."

-“This is an initiative that’s still in its infancy.
-No commanding officers, no operators, no gear, no crest or motto, nothing.”
+"This is an initiative that’s still in its infancy.
+No commanding officers, no operators, no gear, no crest or motto, nothing."
 He continued.
-“Its mission, however, is already well-understood.
+"Its mission, however, is already well-understood.
 The SOR would serve to defend and protect the people and interests of Earth, Cimbrean and any future colonies which may arise from extraterrestrial threats.
 It will conduct search-and-rescue of stations and starships